brimdata/zed/docs/language/functions/grok.md

 ### Description

-The _grok_ function parses a string using a grok pattern and returns a record containing the parsed fields.
-The syntax for a grok pattern is `{%pattern:field_name}` where _pattern_ is a the name of the pattern to match text with and _field_name_ is resultant field name of the capture value.
+The _grok_ function parses a string `s` using a grok pattern and returns a record containing the parsed fields.
+The syntax for `pattern` is `{%pattern:field_name}` where _pattern_ is the name of the pattern to match in `s` and _field_name_ is the resultant field name of the capture value.

-When provided with three arguments the third argument, definitions, is a string of named patterns seperated by new lines in the format `PATTERN_NAME PATTERN`.
+When provided with three arguments, `definitions` is a string of named patterns in the format `PATTERN_NAME PATTERN` each separated by newlines.
-The named patterns can then be referenced in the grok pattern argument.
+The named patterns can then be referenced in the `pattern` argument.

 #### Included Patterns